This is the next release candidate for the extension. It has a couple of new features. See this post for more details.

 But it turns out that when making updates, generally not much of your forum’s database actually changes.
 Only two tables are guaranteed to change: phpbb_config and phpbb_migrations.
 (I use phpbb_ as your table prefix.
 Yours may be different.
 You can see your actual table prefix in your forum’s config.php file.)
-This is because phpBB always tracks the current version of phpBB installed, and it is stored as a row in this table.
+This is because phpBB always tracks the current version of phpBB installed, and it is stored as a row in the phpbb_config table.
 And with each update, one or more rows are added to the phpbb_migrations table to indicate what migrations were made.

 Most updates don’t affect many tables.
 In fact, it’s typical that only the phpbb_config and phpbb_migration tables are affected.

 So there is no point in making a full backup of your database prior to updating if you don’t need to.
 It’s a real hassle on larger forums.

 It turns out that if you look through phpBB’s code you can figure out which tables are updated.
 The /phpbb/db/migration folder contains a number of subfolders.
 The programs in these subfolders do the work of changing your database during updates.

 For example, there is a v320 folder.
 This contains the migration programs used to bring phpBB up to version 3.2.0.